Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Results

+While this study primarily aims to demonstrate capabilities, continued work to gather additional samples will help improve understanding of this approach's strengths and limitations at the large-scale level.
+Future work will take a deeper look at characterizing agreements and differences between operational products and models like C-HARM and SIT-FUSE, helping further define where a system like this best complements what is currently available operationally.

+\remove[]{As a qualitative comparison, we have overlaid our example cases of MODIS + TROPOSIF and PACE over the Nowcast of P. spp bloom probability in Figures, and it appears that there is significant agreement.

-Also, Chl-a is widely used as a proxy for phytoplankton concentration and biomass in aquatic ecosystems.
-This pigment is present in all photosynthetic phytoplankton and is essential for capturing light energy during photosynthesis \cite{Sauzde2015}.
-Because Chl-a is a common and quantifiable component of phytoplankton cells, its concentration serves as a convenient indicator of the amount of phytoplankton present in a water sample.
-Given this, we also look at a qualitative comparison between our concentration product over the same cases and the cumulation of Chl-a products from instruments with an overpass time close to 1:30pm local time in Figures \ref{fig11} and \ref{fig12}.
-Again there is significant agreement between areas with noted concentrations of Chl-a and areas our product identifies as containing high concentrations of total phytoplankton / P. spp.
-Future work will take a deeper look at characterizing agreements and differences between these products and approaches.
+Also, Chl-a is widely used as a proxy for phytoplankton concentrations and biomass in aquatic ecosystems.
+This pigment is present in all photosynthetic phytoplankton and is essential for capturing light energy during photosynthesis.
+Because Chl-a is a common and quantifiable component of phytoplankton cells, its concentrations serve as a convenient indicator of the amount of phytoplankton present in a water sample.
+Given this, we also present a qualitative comparison between our concentration product for the same cases and the cumulative Chl-a products from instruments with an overpass time close to 1:30 pm local time in the figures.
+Again, there is significant agreement between areas with noted concentrations of Chl-a and areas our product identifies as containing high concentrations of total phytoplankton P. spp.}